-Staci M. Rollins, JDAssistant Professor of Criminal Justice & Legal Studies
+Staci M. Rollins, JDProgram Coordinator, Criminal Justice and Legal Studies

 Teaching & Education

 You will learn with me when taking courses in Criminal Justice & Legal Studies.

 - JD, Roger Williams University School of Law